 No-one comes on holiday to get ill, and more so during these times of global pandemic.
 Each of you will already have been tested prior to boarding a flight from your home country, and will have been required to take precautions during your travel.
 Our boats will have been sanitised prior to your arrival to eliminate any contamination from prior guests.

 We believe that, in a small space such as a sailing vessel, should someone be carrying the virus when they arrive, it is highly likely that it will be transmitted to other passengers.
-We ask that you are extra careful during your travel time, and indeed we request that you self isolate from the moment that you take the test, which would need to be negative for you to be permitted on the flight… In this way we can minimise the risk of bringing the virus on board our vessel.
+We ask that all guests are fully vaccinated (2 x vaccines) and that you are extra careful during your travel time, and indeed we request that you self isolate from the moment that you take the test, which would need to be negative for you to be permitted on the flight… In this way we can minimise the risk of bringing the virus on board our vessel.

 Unless we are mandated to by local government rules, we do not plan to insist that you wear a mask on board, however you should of course wear one if you feel more comfortable, and be prepared that masks are mandatory in most public places ashore.